mm80843/T3.5/docs/Benef/PBN__Benef_614.md

 # __Inactivation of airborne microorganisms__

-## Name of the Benefit

-Reduced risk of exposure to viable viruses

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced risk of infection, improved health outcomes](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_658.md)